 The date stamped on the container is the use-by date.
 For the best quality and freshness, you should use the yogurt by this date.
 Yogurt must be refrigerated or kept chilled.
-In a proper storage temperature, yogurt can last up to seven days past the use-by date.

 How long does yogurt keep after it's been opened?